 Print

 A stroke is a brain attack.
 Somewhere in the blood vessels that feed our brains, blood flow is blocked and brain cells are starved of oxygen, sugar, and other factors they need to survive.
-Usually, the problem is a blood clot or buildup of plaque in the vessels.
+Usually, the problem is from a blood clot or buildup of plaque in the vessels.
 Women are slightly more prone to strokes than men, and people of African-American descent have almost double the risk compared to Caucasians.

 Ways to Reduce Stroke Risk